- The Value of Engagement

 Within this announcement, we express two special areas of interest: (1) intellectual and developmental disabilities and (2) maternal morbidity and mortality.
 Please review the information available on the Engagement Awards Special Area of Interest: Intellectual and Developmental Disabilities webpage and the Engagement Awards Special Area of Interest: Maternal Morbidity and Mortality webpage for more information.
 PCORI reminds prospective applicants that special areas of interest exist to encourage submissions on a topic, not to limit submissions to that topic only.
 PCORI accepts and welcomes Engagement Award: Capacity Building LOIs on all topics related to capacity building for PCOR/CER that fall within the guidelines of the program.

-This award category funds projects —not conferences—to allow organizations and communities to plan for or actively bring relevant PCORI-funded research findings to end users in ways that will command their attention and interest and encourage use of this information in their healthcare decision making.
+This award category funds projects —not conferences—to allow organizations and communities to plan for or actively bring pertinent PCORI-funded research findings to their specific audiences, including relevant patients, clinicians, communities, and others, in ways that will command their attention and interest and encourage use of this information in their healthcare decision making.

 There are two funding tracks with this award:

-- Building Capacity for Dissemination, for projects to lay the groundwork for disseminating and implementing PCORI-funded evidence through organizations with strong ties to end-user audiences, such as patients, clinicians, communities, and others who can use this information to inform healthcare decisions.
+- Building Capacity for Dissemination , for projects to lay the groundwork for disseminating and implementing PCORI-funded research findings through organizations with strong ties to end-user audiences who can use this information to inform healthcare decisions.
+Projects may focus on partnership development and understanding stakeholder interests, strengthening the infrastructure and relationships necessary for active dissemination of PCORI-funded research findings.
+This may include developing, demonstrating, and evaluating the processes, pathways, or tools necessary to incorporate PCOR/CER results into decision making.

 For explanation of distinctions between the Engagement Award: Dissemination Initiative and Dissemination Projects awarded through the D&I program, please visit PCORI’s Funding Opportunities for Disseminating Evidence web page.

-This award category provides support to organizations and community groups to hold multi-stakeholder convenings, meetings, and conferences that include a combination of patients, caregivers, researchers, clinicians, purchasers, payers, health system leaders, and/or other stakeholders.
-Convenings should be designed with the active collaboration and partnership of patients, community groups, and/or other stakeholder organizations to bring diverse stakeholders together around a central focus or shared priority that unifies stakeholders (e.g., geography, health condition, population) to explore issues related to PCOR/CER or communicate PCORI-funded research results to targeted end-user audiences.
+This award category provides support to organizations and communities to hold multi-stakeholder convenings, meetings, and conferences that include a combination of patients, caregivers, researchers, clinicians, purchasers, payers, health system leaders, and/or other stakeholders.
+Convenings should be designed with the active collaboration and partnership of patients, community groups, and/or other stakeholder organizations.
+Projects should bring together diverse stakeholders around a central focus or shared priority that unifies stakeholders (e.g., geography, health condition, population) to explore issues related to PCOR/CER or communicate PCORI-funded research findings to targeted end-user audiences.

 Within this announcement, we express three special areas of interest: (1) consideration of the full range of outcomes data, (2) intellectual and developmental disabilities, and (3) maternal morbidity and mortality.
 Please review the information available on the Engagement Awards Special Area of Interest: Consideration of the Full Range of Outcomes Data webpage, the Engagement Awards Special Area of Interest: Intellectual and Developmental Disabilities webpage, and the Engagement Awards Special Area of Interest: Maternal Morbidity and Mortality webpage for more information.
 PCORI reminds prospective applicants that special areas of interest exist to encourage submissions on a topic, not to limit submissions to that topic only.
 PCORI welcomes LOIs for convenings on all topics with a clear focus on and commitment to PCOR/CER that falls within the guidelines of the program.